near/docs/docs/tutorials/rainbow-bridge-frontend.md

 </center>

-**Before you connect to you're NEAR Wallet** Please Make sure that you're wallet is not ledger protected (meaning you aren't using a Ledger to store your access keys) this application does not work with Ledger protected wallets, if you do have one please make another wallet and secure it with a security phrase for now.
+- **Before you connect to you're NEAR Wallet** Please Make sure that you're wallet is not ledger protected (meaning you aren't using a Ledger to store your access keys) this application does not work with Ledger protected wallets, if you do have one please make another wallet and secure it with a security phrase for now.

-With that out of the way 🙂.
-We can now connect to your NEAR wallet!
+- With that out of the way 🙂, we can now connect to your NEAR wallet!
 Hit the connect button next to NEAR and you'll be redirected to this page.
-Hit Allow and move forward
+Hit "Allow" to proceed.

 <center>